Derrick White, PT, DPT (Class of DPT 2018)

 I received my undergraduate degree in Exercise Science from Marshall University and knew that if given a chance, I wanted to continue my education as a son of Marshall.
 I knew a few people already in the program that told me how close of a relationship students and faculty had with each other.
 The school seemed to have an environment conducive to learning that would provide me with a great education.

-My favorite aspect of MU SOPT is how dedicated the faculty is to ensure a quality education is provided to enable success in the clinic.
+My favorite aspect of Marshall University SOPT is how dedicated the faculty is to ensure a quality education is provided to enable success in the clinic.
 One of the major attractions the school has is the amount of board certified and credentialed faculty teaching subjects they have both educational and clinical experience in.

 As a successful graduate of a challenging professional curriculum, to what do you attribute your success?